Fantastic Beasts: The Secrets of Dumbledore

-The third Fantastic Beasts film was slated for release in November 2020, before it was pushed back to July 2022 due to the COVID-19 pandemic.
+The film was slated for release in November 2020, before it was pushed back to July 2022 due to the COVID-19 pandemic.
 Much of the main cast from the first two films confirmed their involvement in March 2020.
 Principal photography was set to begin in early 2020, but was postponed due to the pandemic, eventually commencing in September 2020.
 Johnny Depp, who portrayed Grindelwald in previous films, was originally set to return and filmed one scene for the film, but was asked to resign in November 2020 following the verdict of the Depp v News Group Newspapers Ltd court case; Mads Mikkelsen replaced him later that month.
 Filming took place until February 2021.

-The Secrets of Dumbledore premiered at the Royal Festival Hall in London on 29 March 2022, and was released in the United Kingdom on 8 April 2022 and in the United States on 15 April in 2D, 4D, Dolby Cinema, IMAX, and ScreenX formats, by Warner Bros.
+Fantastic Beasts: The Secrets of Dumbledore premiered at the Royal Festival Hall in London on 29 March 2022, and was released in the United Kingdom on 8 April 2022 and in the United States on 15 April, by Warner Bros.
 Pictures.
-The film received mixed reviews from critics, though it was generally considered an improvement over its predecessor.
-It grossed over $407 million worldwide, making it the lowest-grossing film in the Wizarding World franchise.
+The film received mixed reviews from critics and grossed over $407 million worldwide, making it the lowest-grossing film in the Wizarding World franchise.
+The Secrets of Dumbledore was the last film in the Wizarding World franchise for which Stuart Craig served as production designer, before his death in 2025.